apolloandroid/DesignPatterns/README.md

 # DesignPatterns
-Simple realization of classic design patterns from Gang of Four.
+Simple realization of classic design patterns from the Gang of Four.

 The project is divided into three main modules in accordance with the classification of patterns from the Gang of Four:
 - Behavioral